jaragont/orchestration-workshop/_pages/2-adding-sqlalchemy.md

 ## Parameter Binding

 We might want to select specific rows, or insert some data to the table.
 The `Connection.execute()` function can accept parameters called [**bound parameters**](https://docs.sqlalchemy.org/en/20/glossary.html#term-bound-parameters).
 We indicate the presense of parameters in the `text()` construct by using colons, such as `:customer_id`.
-We can then send the actual value of these parameters as a dictionary in the second argument of `Connection.execute()`.
+We can then send the actual value of these parameters as a dictionary in the second argument of `Connection.execute()`; for example,

 ```py
 conn.execute(